Anna042023/CrossCityBench/README.md

 (2) STPB correlates well with human interpretability.

-From Table 6B-6C, STPB similarity is strongly aligned with expert ratings (Pearson $`r = 0.79`$, $`p < 0.01`$), and the model rankings are fully consistent.
+From Table 6B-6C, STPB similarity is strongly aligned with expert ratings (Pearson r = 0.79, p < 0.01), and the model rankings are fully consistent.
 This validates STPB as a reliable interpretability proxy.

 (3) STPB captures meaningful differences across models.